Jasonlingg/Toyota_Machine_Vision/README.md

 **Machine Learning Model**

-Developed a machine learning model which can conclusivley determine weather a circle captured by computer vision technology is a sticker or an open hole, and detect wrinkles in said sticker.
-We used a data set of 300 test images to train this model, it's effective implemntation remains a work in progress.
+Developed a machine learning model which can conclusively determine whether a circle captured by computer vision technology is a sticker or an open hole, and detect wrinkles in said sticker.
+We used a data set of 300 test images to train this model, it's effective implementation remains a work in progress.

 # Next Steps